OPENKaposvar/hugo-creative-theme/README.md

 To use it, copy the [`config.toml`](//github.com/openkaposvar/hugo-openkaposvar-theme/blob/master/exampleSite/config.toml) in the root folder of website.
 Feel free to change strings as you like to customize the website.

-### Change the hero background
+### About the hero background

 The hero acts as an eye-catcher for the site.
-So consider to give him a nice background.
-You just need to replace the [`header.jpg`](//github.com/openkaposvar/hugo-openkaposvar-theme/blob/master/static/img/header.jpg) at [`static/img`](//github.com/openkaposvar/hugo-openkaposvar-theme/tree/master/static/img) with your own.
+Our default image shows the Main street of Kaposvár (picture was taken by [@tcsizmadia](//github.com/tcsizmadia), the post-processing is credited by [@petersx7](//github.com/petersx7)).
+If you don't like it, just replace the [`header.jpg`](//github.com/openkaposvar/hugo-openkaposvar-theme/blob/master/static/img/header.jpg) at [`static/img`](//github.com/openkaposvar/hugo-openkaposvar-theme/tree/master/static/img) with your own.
 But it's important that you use the same filename.

 ### Add your services